sfabbro/canfar.github.io/docs/quick_start_en.md

 ## Resource Allocation

 Send an email to [CANFAR support](mailto:support@canfar.net) and include your account name, a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
 Your request will be reviewed and you will be contacted by our support group.
+You should then be in possesion of:
+* [VOSpace]: the short name of the VOSpace you have access to.
+* [CADC username]: your CADC username.

 ## Create your interactive Virtual Machine

 To access and manage your VMs with OpenStack, we suggest using the  dashboard at Compute Canada.
 [Log into the dashboard](https://west.cloud.computecanada.ca).
-Provide your CANFAR username, adding a ```-canfar``` suffix, e.g, ```janesmith-canfar```, and your usual CANFAR password.
-We will refer the CANFAR username (excluding the ```-canfar``` suffix which is only used for logging into the dashboard) as ```[username]``` throughout this document.
+Provide your ```[CADC username]```, adding a ```-canfar``` suffix, e.g, ```janesmith-canfar```, and your usual CADC password.

 Each resource allocation corresponds to an OpenStack **tenant** or **project** (these two names are used interchangeably).
 A user may be a member of multiple tenants, and a tenant usually has multiple users.
 A pull-down menu near the top-left allows you to select between the different tenants that you are a member of.